-Professionalism/Self-Assessment (30pts)
+Professionalism/Self-Assessment (50pts)

 As in all occupations, professionalism is imperative for a healthy working environment.
 Often in the Health Professions, how you are perceived by the patient or client can have economic rewards or penalties.
 This does not mean you can't have fun or joke with you patient/client, but how you treat them and display yourself is often as important to your employer as how good a clinician you are.
 We will be implementing an overall professionalism assessment in conjunction with your own self assessment this semester.
 You are being evaluated not only by yourself but also by your Instructors and your peers.
-Some assessment areas will include punctuality, how well you work with your classmates, how you treat lab equipment and the lab environment, your demeanor with your lab instructors, and your level of preparation for labs.
+Some assessment areas will include punctuality, teamwork, environment of care, hand hygiene, your demeanor towards our staff, and your level of preparation for labs.